epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-01-21-windows-cli-environment.markdown

 {% endhighlight %}

-Now open <code>cmd</code> with administrator privilege, and copy paste th command.
-Do not forget to pres enter to run the long command.
+Now open <code>cmd</code> with administrator privilege, and copy paste the command.
+Do not forget to press enter to run the long command.

 ![Windows cmd: Chocolatey Setup][image-ss-cmd-choco-setup]{: .img-responsive }